stackpress/lib/docs/Exception.md

 Void if condition is true, throws Exception if false.

-### Try-Catch Wrapper
+### 1.5.
+Try-Catch Wrapper

-The following example shows how to use the synchronous try-catch wrapper.
+The following example shows how to use the synchronous try-catch wrapper for safe operation execution.

 ```typescript
 const result = Exception